CCrocilla/horizon-shop/README.md

 ## **Marketing Strategies**

 ### **SEO**
 #### Search Engine Optimization (SEO) is a fundamental tool to improve the traffic of a website.
-Website ranking high in the results reported by searching engines get more visibilities and hence more prospects converted into customers.
-Horizon Shop aims at being one of the most sought e-commerce all around the world.
+Websites ranking high in the results reported by searching engines get more visibilities and hence more prospects converted into customers.
+Horizon Shop aims at being one of the most sought e-commerce all around the World.
 Best practices used in Horizon Shop for the SEO are listed below:
 - Meta Tag Keywords: A set of the most researched Keywords has been used between Short-tail and Long-tail Keywords (also with the help of the auto-complete feature of google search) in order to tell the Search Engine about the content of Horizon Shop!
-Keywords such as “great offers”, “good customer service”, “E-commerce” are what the our customers are looking for and can find when googling Horizon Shop.
+Keywords such as “great offers”, “good customer service”, “E-commerce” are what our customers are looking for and can find when googling Horizon Shop.
-- Meta Tag Description: The Description is a short snippet paragraph displayed underneath the Website Title Link that describe the Website content.
-It is the first thing that a Customer see when they search for website.
-The Horizon Shop tag description include a bumper sticker  implemented to attract customers.
+- Meta Tag Description: The Description is a short snippet paragraph displayed underneath the Website Title Link that describes the Website content.
+It is the first thing that a Customer see when they search for a website.
+The Horizon Shop tag description includes a bumper sticker  implemented to attract customers.
 - Strong and Effective Titles and Headings have been used in Horizon Shop to help Google understand the content of the Website making the pages more user-friendly.
 - Horizon Shop has been realized with one main aim, create a User Friendly Website with a great and easy Design to offer a great user experience to the customers!
 Particular care has been applied in obtaining great responsiveness thorough the entire website, as quick load times lead to better SEO rankings, making it easier for people to find our website.
 - Together with the responsiveness, the images showing Horizon Shop new and used products have been optimised resulting in faster-page-load to provide the best user experience possible to the customers and consequently improve the websites SEO ranking.
-- CDN have been used in Horizon Shop as CDNs improve a website’s loading speep/performance and consequentially it improves search engine ranking and search engine optimization increasing the SEO of the Website since Google gives priority to websites that have faster load times and those that are easy to crawl repeatedly.
+- CDNs have been used in Horizon Shop as they improve a website’s loading speed/performance and consequentially the search engine ranking and search engine optimization increasing the SEO of the Website.
+This is because Google or other search engines give priority to those websites that have faster load times and are easy to crawl repeatedly.

 To provide usefull information for search engines a Robot.txt and a Sitemap.xml file has also been created and added to Horizon Shop.